 If you want to be certain that all inactive data is removed from the branch on which you want to delete the element, you can follow the approach described below:

-cdm::EmptyElementInCategory().
-This will remove all data for the given element from all multi-dimensional identifiers in the given CDM category, but will not yet delete the element from the root set.
+cdm::EmptyElementsInCategory.
+This will remove all data for the elements of a given set from all multi-dimensional identifiers in the given CDM category, but will not yet delete the elements from the root set.
 If you now commit the category, the data in the CDM database will be reset to their default value for the given branch.
-You may have to repeat this for other categories in which the element has been used as well.
+You may have to repeat this for other categories in which the elements has been used as well.

-- You can subsequently delete the element from the root set, and remove the element in the CDM data repository as well through a final commit.
+You can subsequently delete the elements from the root set, and remove the element in the CDM data repository as well through a final commit.

 If your existing AIMMS application already supports multiple users, and you have designed a mechanism that allows users to create globally unique set elements, for instance, by using a centrally stored, and ever increasing integer value to make the element unique, you should reconsider where such a mechanism can create race conditions when used in combinations with CDM.

 Typically, using AIMMS CDM will increase concurrency compared to an app that does not use CDM.
 However, if the mechanism you selected to create the unique component of the set element name does not guarantee atomicity, you risk the situation that two end-users will inadvertently create the same element in the central CDM data repository.
 You can counteract this by revisiting and adapting the mechanism you selected to create unique set element names by e.g. including the end-user initials, and use a user-dependent counter to create unique elements.
 At the cost of server roundtrip you can use the function

 cdm::NextUniqueInteger to create a globally unique, always increasing, integer number in an atomic manner among all database clients.